The rhythm of drumming is easy for our body, as is the rhythm of our mother's heartbeat.

 It is no secret that the rhythm has a renewing effect on us.
 Drums the oldest form of music and were practically practiced by every existing or past culture on earth.

-In Africa, beating a drum still plays an important role in important ceremonies and public holidays .
-The cultures of the American indigenous people use the power of drumming to combine the spiritual and physical condition of an individual.
+In Africa, drumming still plays a significant role in meaningful ceremonies and holidays .
+Native American cultures use the power of drumming to reunite an individual's spiritual and physical state.

 photo by sam te Kiefte @samtekiefte, via unsplash